 What’s this all about then?

-R&R has dramatically improved the concept of race-side photography.
-A few years ago a rider would finish a race and then go home, and over the next few days visit numerous different sites, waiting for them to upload, and then scanning through thousands of tiny thumbnails trying to remember what colour they were wearing in a vane hope of spotting themselves.
+R&R has dramatically improved the concept of event-side photography.
+A few years ago a rider would finish an event and then go home, and over the next few days visit numerous different sites, waiting for them to upload, and then scanning through thousands of tiny thumbnails trying to remember what colour they were wearing in a vane hope of spotting themselves.
 R&R has changed that.

 Since the launch of its photo section in 2011, R&R has grown to over 1,000 photographers.
 Over 4 million photos have been uploaded, and over 100,000 photos have been sold.